What’s the cheapest way to get from Toronto to Ottawa?

 In a hurry?
 Flying is another option, but it’ll cost you on average $123 per seat, each way, if you book in advance.
 However, a last-minute flight could cost you more than $400!

 Porter Airlines, WestJet, and Air Canada are the three main airlines serving YYZ Airport from Toronto.
 The lowest fares usually come from Porter, a smaller airline.

 Flying from Toronto to Ottawa takes just over one hour.
-Once you’ve landed at the Ottawa International Airport, you can either use transit to reach Centretown Ottawa in 50 minutes or get a taxi which takes 20 minutes.
+Once you’ve landed at the Ottawa International Airport, you can either use transit to reach Centretown Ottawa in 50 minutes or take a taxi which takes 20 minutes.

 $381 – $507 per fare (4 to 5 hours travel time)